AEFeinstein/Super-2024-Swadge-FW/main/modes/games/swadgimon/Docs/GameDesignDoc.md

 | 50%        | Different | Different      |
 | 20%        | Different | Same           |

 Note: Bulbapedia (Source used for most numbers) does not actually list a value for both species and trainer being different.
-The way the website is laid out, it appears like it's supposed ot be visually linked with the slot above so that is how it is listed.
+The way the website is laid out, it appears like it's supposed to be visually linked with the slot above so that is how it is listed.

 ##### Egg groups